dotnet/designs/accepted/2020/linking-libraries.md

 The next step in improving the experience is to enable at least some subset of the functionality while trimming.
 Frequently only some parts of a feature are incompatible with trimming while other parts can still be used without issues.
-To resolve this the feature and often also its public API needs to be changed such that static analysis can determine if the incompatible functionality is in use or not.
+To resolve this, the feature and often also its public API needs to be changed such that static analysis can determine if the incompatible functionality is in use or not.

-If this is not possible the incompatible functionality can also be disabled using [feature switches](#Feature-Switches).
-See a separate section below about more details on this approach.
+If this is not possible, the incompatible functionality can also be disabled using feature switches.
+See the [Feature Switches](#Feature-Switches) section below for more details on this approach.

 Example using the feature switch approach: [Introducing the `EventSourceSupported`